tarunkumar519/articles/ckydz26hj033g8gs132bmaee1.md

 ## Rubber ducky code

-Digispark works with Arduino IDE, you can learn writing Arduino scripts on google.It's pretty simple and easy.
-You can learn how to setup Arduino IDE for digispark here [[Link]](https://maker.pro/arduino/projects/how-to-build-a-rubber-ducky-usb-with-arduino-using-a-digispark-module)
+Digispark works with Arduino IDE, you can learn writing Arduino scripts on google.
+It's pretty simple and easy.
+You can learn how to setup Arduino IDE for digispark [here](https://maker.pro/arduino/projects/how-to-build-a-rubber-ducky-usb-with-arduino-using-a-digispark-module)

     #include "DigiKeyboard.h"